Class of 2020

 She hopes to develop the next generation of cancer treatment and has been honored for her work at several national science fairs.
 Her recent project, focused on developing a novel cancer treatment, placed second in the Biomedical and Health category at the Intel International Science and Engineering Fair.

 Her 2017 summer was spent in Otuzco and Trujillo Peru volunteering with the local medical clinics and promoting healthcare education through Vive Peru.

 - Hometown: Stewart Manor, NY

 While at Regis, Brennan, a National Merit Scholar, participated in activities ranging from the Christian service club to the speech and debate team to the school newspaper.
 He particularly enjoyed his time as chairman of his high school’s primary service effort, the Kibera Project.
 In this role, Brennan worked to raise funds and awareness for St. Aloysius of Gonzaga, a secondary school in the Kibera slum of Nairobi, Kenya, which serves HIV/AIDS orphans in the area.
 During the summer breaks, Brennan worked for the CEO of Catholic Guardian Services, a nonprofit affiliate of Catholic Charities in New York City.

-At Notre Dame, Brennan intends to pursue a double major in finance and mathematics.
 He is confident The Hesburgh-Yusko Scholars Program will enrich his Notre Dame experience, offering greater insight on challenging global issues.